-- ~i-Ready is a computer-based program which provides diagnostic assessments in math and ELA (English Language Arts).
+~i-Ready is a computer-based program which provides diagnostic assessments in math and ELA (English Language Arts).
 Teachers are able to access reports of students' profiles that identify strengths and weaknesses in specific domains.
-This allows our school to review the data and differentiate instruction to meet the needs of all students through small group instruction, additional materials and homogeneous grouping. - ~Camp Read-A-Lot is a remedial program for the lowest quartile of students in kindergarten-third grades.
-This program focuses on reading areas of comprehension, vocabulary, phonics, and fluency.
-There is a 5-1 student/instructor ratio in this intensive small-group instructional environment. - ~Our school focus is "Know Your Kids, Grow Your Kids, ALL of Them."
-Teachers are expected to collaborate frequently to determine best practices for 'growing' all students, especially those who have difficulty attaining proficiency of our standards. - ~Our school offers inclusion classes for ESE students in every grade level kindergarten through fifth grade to provide our exceptional learners with a learning environment that includes non-disabled peers.
-These classrooms are provided additional instructional support and resources including paraprofessionals for small group instruction, extra professional development, and 1:1 technology. ~The school will purchase the technology program "MyOn".
+This allows our school to review the data and differentiate instruction to meet the needs of all students through small group instruction, additional materials and homogeneous grouping.

+~Our school focus is "Know Your Kids, Grow Your Kids, ALL of Them With Grit and Perseverance."
+Teachers are expected to collaborate frequently to determine best practices for 'growing' all students, especially those who have difficulty attaining proficiency of our standards.

+~Our school provides various inclusive environments for ESE students in every grade level to provide our exceptional learners with a learning environment that includes non-disabled peers.
+These classrooms include conversion classrooms with one teacher and one para, and co-teach classrooms with two teachers (one of whom is ESE certified).
+Some of these classrooms use 1:1 technology with iPads or laptops.

+~The school will purchase the technology program "MyOn".
 It is an individualized eBook account in which students can access thousands of fiction and nonfiction books at their individual reading level. ~Accelerated Reader, an online reading program that offers students the ability to read books within their Zone of Proximal Development and take comprehension quizzes on those books.
 Monthly, students are rewarded for their reading accomplishments at the AR (Accelerated Reader) store.
-Items
+Items can be 'purchased' with points earned from passed comprehension quizzes.